Multiple Linear Regression

 Non-linear relationships

-If the relationship between the variables is not linear — for example, if the data points form a curve — then a straight line would not accurately represent the relationship and an alternative type of model is necessary.
-Moreover, forcing a straight line through a scatter plot with a nonlinear relationship can lead to incorrect conclusions and predictions.
-Therefore, it’s critical to properly assess the pattern of the data before deciding on the appropriate model to describe the relationship.
+If the relationship between variables is not linear — for example, if the data points follow a curved pattern — then a straight line will not accurately capture the relationship.
+In such cases, fitting a linear model can lead to misleading conclusions and poor predictions.
+That’s why it’s essential to visually assess the pattern in the data before selecting a model.

-For example, consider the following graph that depicts the relationship between X and Y.
+For example, consider the graph below, which illustrates a nonlinear relationship between X and Y:

-The best linear fit for these data is depicted in the graph below.
+The best linear fit for these data is depicted in the graph below, with the blue line.

 Prediction vs. Causation

-When working with Multiple Linear Regression (MLR), it’s crucial to distinguish between prediction and causation.
+When working with MLR, it’s crucial to distinguish between prediction and causation.
 Although MLR is a powerful tool for understanding relationships between variables and making predictions, it is essential to understand its limitations regarding causal inferences.

 Prediction in MLR